utkuarslan5/road-to-web3/README.md

 # utkulabs Sepolia NFT Viewer

-Static, read-only explorer for the LabMint ERC-721 contract on the Sepolia testnet.
-The page speaks directly to an Alchemy RPC endpoint, pulls metadata via `tokenURI`, resolves IPFS assets, and renders everything in a GitHub Pages-friendly layout.
+Live “trophy” page for the LabMint ERC-721 deployment on Sepolia.
+On every load it replays the exact `eth_call` against Alchemy, decodes the tokenURI for token #0, resolves the IPFS metadata, and caches the snapshot in the browser for fast re-visits.

 ## Contract + Network